saragarrofe/saragarrofe/README.md

 I'm a web developer passionate about learning and collaborating on new projects.
 Here's a little about me:

-- 🚀 Currently diving into React and TypeScript
+- 🚀 Diving into React and TypeScript
 - 🧩 Love working with people to build cool stuff
 - 🏔️ Big fan of hiking